w35l3y/hassio-addons/cloudflare_tunnel/README.md

 Note: This way, you can have as many services as you want at once.
 Just add a new hostname and service.
 The last one is "catch-all", so it doesn't have specific hostname.
 You may also use wildcard character in hostname.<br />

 ```
-no-autoupdate: true
+no-autoupdate: true # leave it as is
-originRequest: {}
-metrics: localhost:41705
+metrics: localhost:41705 # leave it as is
 ingress:
   - hostname: example.mydomain.com
     service: http://ha_local_ip:8123
-  - service: http_status:404 # Leave it as is
+  - service: http_status:404 # leave it as is
+originRequest: {}
 tunnel: hassio # May be anything you want.
 It identifies the tunnel and doesn't have anything to do with hostname
 ```